juliantharsis-cmd/another-ra/docs/prd/PRD_Persistent_Filtering.md

 ### 10.1.
 Functional Acceptance

+- ✅ Feature flag controls persistent filtering visibility and functionality
-- ✅ Toggle button appears in filter panel header
+- ✅ Toggle button appears in filter panel header (only when feature flag enabled)
 - ✅ Toggle state persists per table
 - ✅ Filters saved when persistence enabled
 - ✅ Filters restored when returning to table
 - ✅ Filters cleared when persistence disabled
 - ✅ "Clear all filters" clears both active and saved filters
+- ✅ Feature flag toggle works without breaking or causing double API calls
+- ✅ No double API calls when loading saved filters on mount
+- ✅ No double API calls when feature flag is toggled

 ### 10.2.
 Security Acceptance